Transplantation Coordination in Riverside Nephrology

 Transplant Coordinator Responsibilities:

-The Transplant Coordinator coordinates the preparation and evaluation of organ transplant patients and the long-term care of transplant patients.
+In transplantation coordination the transplant coordinator coordinates the preparation and evaluation of organ transplant patients and the long-term care of transplant patients.
 In order to ensure continuity of patient care, the Coordinator coordinates patient care in multiple areas, including the transplant office, outpatient clinic, inpatient nursing unit, community outreach clinics, and the transplant office.
 This position is responsible for the initial assessment of transplant-eligible patients and their follow-up care.
 These duties could be done in hospitals or outreach clinics.
 Because of logistical and clinical issues, many problems encountered can be very complex.
 Referring to program directors, subject matter experts or references can resolve most problems.
 Problem-solving and applying the appropriate therapies and interventions to patients and their problems requires a lot of innovation and analysis.
 Although general supervision and direction is provided, the transplant coordinator retains full control over decisions made within department policies and guidelines, many of which are not written.
 The duties of the transplant coordinator require the involvement of many people, both internal and external.
 Patients, their families, nurses, pharmacists and social workers are all part of the hospital.
 Physicians (both house and faculty) are also involved in the operation.

 There is also ongoing interaction with community physicians, dialysis staff and outreach clinic staff, pharmacists, lab personnel, pharmaceutical representatives, medical directors, case managers from insurance companies, and other staff.
 It is essential to have organizational skills.
 The coordinator must not only be able plan and schedule his/her daily schedule but also prioritize clinical issues and manage multiple patients at different stages of the transplant process, including those who are awaiting transplantation, long-term post-transplant patients, and inpatients at UW Health.
 The program’s local network requires computer software to access information such as patient problems lists, lab profiles, and clinical research databases.
 The Transplant Coordinator must be competent in managing patients with kidney and hepatic disease, diabetes, heart disease, hypertension, hyperlipidemia and other conditions related to transplantation.
 They should be skilled in managing immunosuppression, including adverse reactions and drug interactions.